-14.14 Off-site Visits
+15.14 Offsite Visits

-The school has a separate policy on Offsite visits.
+The school has a separate policy on offsite visits.
 Staff must ensure that prior to planning or accompanying an offsite visit, that they are aware of the school and Children's Services Offsite Activities and Educational Visits Policy.

-14.15 Work Experience Placements (also see the Work Experience Policy)
+15.15 Work Experience Placements (also see the Work Experience Policy)

-This school works in partnership with secondary schools and community colleges to provide work placements.
-Any proposed placement should be discussed with the Headteacher in the first instance.
+This school works in partnership with secondary schools and colleges to provide work placements.
+Any proposed placement should be discussed with the Executive Headteacher.

-As the placement provider, risk assessments should be undertaken by the Headteacher /teacher as soon as the placement details have been agreed in conjunction with the secondary school/college and before the student takes up the work placement.
+As the placement provider, risk assessments should be undertaken by the Executive Headteacher/ teacher as soon as the placement details have been agreed in conjunction with the secondary school or college and before the student takes up the work placement.